xl-code/expressconnect/intl.en-US/Getting Started (New Console)/Select an access point.md

     **Note:**

-    -   100Base-T: indicates a 100M electrical port.
+    -   100Base-T: Indicates a 100M electrical port.
-    -   1000Base-T: indicates a 1000M electrical port.
+    -   1000Base-T: Indicates a 1000M electrical port.
 -   Optical ports are commonly known as bare optical fibers.
 If you choose optical ports, service providers do not need to convert the optical cable of the transmission network at the access points.
 Users can use optical cables directly.
 Theoretically, the speed of an optical path is unlimited.
-The speed only depends on the negotiation of optical modules at both ends of the interconnection.
+The speed only depends on the negotiation of optical modules at both ends of the connection.
 The speed can be 1000M, 10G, 40G, or 100G.
 Alibaba Cloud data centers provide 1000M and 10G single-mode modules with a transmission distance of 10 km free of charge.
 If you need modules with a longer distance, you need to purchase the modules by yourself.

 According to the preceding description, available access points for the on-premises data center in this example include Beijing-Daxing-A, Beijing-Daxing-B, Beijing-Fengtai-A, Beijing-Yizhuang A, and Bejing-Yizhuang-B. The available ports are 10G optical ports.